 To work with a Quincy alimony lawyer, schedule your free consultation.

 Please note that the following is by no means an exhaustive list of the terms and conditions but a brief summary.

-- General term alimony is spousal support to an economically dependent recipient spouse that is paid periodically over a term determined by the length of the marriage
+- General term alimony is spousal support to an economically dependent recipient spouse paid periodically over a term determined by the length of the marriage.

-- Reimbursement alimony is spousal support paid one time, or periodically for a short term, that is intended to compensate the receiving spouse for his or her financial contribution to the payer over the course of a marriage that lasted less than five years.
+- Reimbursement alimony is spousal support paid one time or periodically for a short term intended to compensate the receiving spouse for their financial contribution to the payer over the course of a marriage that lasted less than five years.

 What Factors Will Massachusetts Courts Consider?

-The court must determine which type of alimony is appropriate, the amount of alimony to be awarded and the duration of time the alimony award will last.
+The court must determine which type of alimony is appropriate, the amount to be awarded, and the duration of time the award will last.
 The court also looks at various factors in determining the amount of alimony, including, but not limited to:

 - Age of both parties